 Everyday Tasks

 After work, Sarah stops at the grocery store.
-Like many shoppers, she relies on familiarity, organization, store workers, and accessible tools to locate what she needs.
-In some cases, braille or tactile labeling can assist with identifying products or organizing items at home.
+Like many shoppers, she relies on familiarity, organization, store staff, and accessible tools to locate what she needs.
+In some cases, braille or tactile labeling helps identify products and organize items at home.

 End of Day